yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 ## RHEL API Portal software installation versus API Portal running in a docker container

-* [Elasticsearch scheduling](/docs/apim_installation/apiportal_install/install_software_elastic/#configure-a-schedule-to-push-data-to-elasticsearch) - API Portal software installation accepts non-standard cron expression syntax if the expression is supported by the cron version installed on the server, whereas in the Docker image only standard syntax is supported.
+* [Elasticsearch scheduling](/docs/apim_installation/apiportal_install/install_software_elastic#configure-a-schedule-to-push-data-to-elasticsearch) - API Portal software installation accepts non-standard cron expression syntax if the expression is supported by the cron version installed on the server, whereas in the Docker image only standard syntax is supported.
 For example, values like `@daily` or `@reboot` are not allowed.
-* [Public API Mode](/docs/apim_administration/apiportal_admin/public_api_configure) - In API Portal software installations, an encryption key directory must be generated with `apiportal_encryption.sh` script or with an option in API Portal installer to enable the Public API Mode feature, whereas the Docker image include pre-generated encryption directory (For more information, see [Create data volumes to persist data](#create-data-volumes-to-persist-data) section).
+* [Public API Mode](/docs/apim_administration/apiportal_admin/public_api_configure) - In API Portal software installations, an encryption key directory must be generated with `apiportal_encryption.sh` script or with an option in API Portal installer to enable the Public API Mode feature, whereas the Docker image include pre-generated encryption directory.
+For more information, see [Create data volumes to persist data](#create-data-volumes-to-persist-data) section.